tencentyun/qcloud-documents/product/计算与网络/云服务器/镜像/删除自定义镜像_en.md

 After using the custom image, you can delete it.
 When you delete a custom image, you will not be able to use this image to [start a new CVM instance](/doc/product/213/4855), but any instances that are already started will not affected.
-If you want to remove all instances that were purchased and started from this image, you can refer to [Expiration of Annual/Monthly Package Instances](/doc/product/213/4931) or [Terminate Pay-by-Traffic Instances](/doc/product/213/4930).
+If you want to remove all instances that were purchased and started from this image, you can refer to [Expiration of Annual/Monthly Package Instances](/doc/product/213/4931) or [Terminate Pay-per-use Instances](/doc/product/213/4930).

-> - If you have already shared a custom image to others [see here](/doc/product/213/4944), you cannot delete it.
+> - If you have already shared a custom image to others ([see here](/doc/product/213/4944)), you cannot delete it.
 You need to cancel all of its sharing before deleting a custom image.
 > - You can only delete the custom image, but neither the common image nor the shared image.

 ## Delete custom images via console